tweag/nickel/rfcs/006-package-management.md

 ## CLI interface

-We will build package management straight into the nickel CLI. `nickel eval`, `nickel export`, and similar commands will do an additional package-management step before the actual evaluation.
-They will start by searching for an `electroplate.ncl` file.
+We will build package management straight into the nickel CLI.
+There will be a `nickel package` subcommand.
+This command will start by searching for an `electroplate.ncl` file.
 If one is found, we will evaluate it.
 We will then search for a lock-file.
 If one is found, it will be used to guide dependency resolution; if not, we will do dependency resolution from scratch and write out the generated lock-file.

 Once dependencies are resolved, they will be downloaded if necessary (git dependencies will need to be downloaded during resolution), and then cached.

-Finally, the nickel interpreter will be invoked with the data necessary to find the downloaded dependencies (see the section on "package maps" below).
+Other nickel commands like
+`nickel eval` and `nickel export` will read the lockfile before the actual evaluation.

+### Alternative: do the package management updates automatically

+We could do the main package management steps automatically when running commands like `nickel eval` and `nickel export`.
+This would ensure that the lock-file is never stale: if you update the manifest and then run `nickel eval`, it will take manifest changes into account.
+This automatic package management step is similar to how `cargo` works, whereas `poetry` and `npm` require an explicit package-management command.

 There will be command line flags to fine-tune this behavior.
 For example, there could be a `--locked` flag that triggers a failure if the lock-file is not present and up-to-date, or an `--offline` flag that triggers a failure if the dependencies aren't already available.
 There could also be a flag (`--no-electroplate`?) to disable package-management altogether.

+The main concern with this approach is performance: we need to check on each invocation whether the manifest is up-to-date.
+After initial implementation, we can measure the performance and decide whether we want to do things automatically.

 ### Alternative: a separate CLI tool